vovagorodok/ArduinoStreamLogger/tools/README.md

 ```
 python3 tools/serial_monitor.py --config=<path to config yaml> --logs_dir=<path to logs dir>
 ```
 You can easely run from your project.
-Add to your `tools` content of `tools\examples` and modify it.
+Add to your `tools` content of `tools/examples` and modify it.

 ## Colors
-Each color has integer value.\
+Each color has integer value.
-Set `-1` in order to use default color.\
+Set `-1` in order to use default color.
 Predefined colors:
 ```
 black   0